turbot/flowpipe-mod-aws/docs/index.md

 # AWS Mod for Flowpipe

 A collection of [Flowpipe](https://flowpipe.io) pipelines that can be used to:
-- Create EC2 Instances
+- Create EC2 instances
-- List S3 Buckets
+- List S3 buckets
-- Create VPCs and Subnets
+- Create VPCs and subnets
 - And more!

 ## Documentation